StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Initial Setup.md

 }
 ```

-The ``Component`` documentation provides more information about the structure of components.
+The ``Module`` documentation provides more information about the structure of modules.